Dynamics of quantum coherence in many-body localized systems: Quantum coherence in disordered fermion chain

 \subsection{Unbounded change of coherence}

 The presence of interactions determines whether the system exhibits AL or MBL phenomena.
-In this section, we focus on comparing the AL phase and MBL phase in the weak interaction limit ($\Delta\ll1$), in which the entanglement has been discussed\cite{bardarson2012unbounded,PhysRevB.94.214206}.
-The evolution of local coherence for the $n = 2$ subsystem and total coherence of the whole system under different interaction strengths are represented by Figure.\ref{Coh-Delta:fig} (a) and (b), with the disorder strength $\delta h=10$.
+In this section, we focus on comparing the AL phase and MBL phase in the weak interaction limit ($\Delta\ll1$), in which the entanglement has been discussed~\cite{bardarson2012unbounded,PhysRevB.94.214206}.
+The evolution of local coherence for the $n = 2$ subsystem and total coherence of the whole system under different interaction strengths are represented by Fig.~\ref{Coh-Delta:fig} (a) and (b), with the disorder strength $\delta h=10$.
 We observe a distinct difference between the curves in the weak interaction limit ($\Delta$ ranges from $10^{-2}$ to $10^{-1}$) and at $\Delta=1$.
 For $\Delta=1$, the effects of interaction start to appear after $t>1$, causing a separation from the curve at $\Delta=0$.
 However, in case of weak interactions, there are two distinct stages after $t>1$: initially agreeing with the $\Delta=0$ curve and indistinguishable from the AL phenomenon; then exhibiting MBL signature characterized by power-law decay in local coherence and logarithmic growth in total coherence.
 This suggests that in the weak interaction limit, smaller interactions lead to a later onset of the MBL effect.

-By plotting $|\langle Coh(\rho_n)_{\Delta}\rangle-\langle Coh(\rho_n)_{\Delta=0}\rangle|$ against rescaled time axis $\Delta\cdot t$ as shown in inset, we observe that all curves for weak interaction limits collapse onto a single curve where the signature of MBL starts at $\Delta\cdot t=1$.
-These results demonstrate that even very small interactions can lead to MBL within a system.
-Moreover, for the weak interaction limit, the time at which the MBL effect starts is inversely proportional to its strength $t=1/\Delta$.
+By plotting the difference between $\langle C_{l_1}^N(\rho_n)_{\Delta}\rangle$ and $\langle C_{l_1}^N(\rho_n)_{\Delta=0}\rangle$ against rescaled time axis $\Delta t$ as shown in inset, we observe that all curves for weak interaction limits collapse onto a single curve where the signature of MBL starts at $\Delta t=1$.
+These results demonstrate that even very small interactions can lead to MBL within the system.
+Moreover, for the weak interaction limit, the time at which the MBL effect starts is inversely proportional to the strength of the interaction $t=1/\Delta$.